If you’re looking for human anatomy drawing ideas and pose references, I’m sharing some pretty cool anatomy references for you to check out.

 As you take a look at these human anatomy drawings and poses, you’ll also find some of my best sketch tips for new artists.

-This simple sketch shows the you differences between male and female body proportions.
+This simple sketch shows you the differences between male and female body proportions.

 These simple sketches show you the muscular male anatomy.
 I like the addition of the coffee mug and spear.